 Roundup Lawsuit 2025 - Latest News and Updates

-As of February 3, 2025, 4414 lawsuits are now pending in the Roundup MDL.
+Current Roundup litigation figures show 4,414 cases remain in the MDL as of March 3, 2025, with no recent additions.
+This stagnation reflects widespread settlements and the shift of unresolved lawsuits to state court systems.
 Altogether, approximately 170,000 lawsuits had been filed against Bayer over Roundup, with around 100,000 cases settling for a total of $11 billion.
 New lawsuits are expected to emerge during 2025.

 Monsanto, now owned by Bayer, has recently appealed a $175 million jury verdict awarded to Ernest Caranci, who alleged Roundup caused his cancer.
 The appeal, filed in the Pennsylvania Superior Court, challenges the jury’s decision, citing court misconduct and a lack of scientific basis.
 The outcome of this appeal is pending, with a decision expected later in 2025.